crim-ca/weaver/docs/source/cli.rst

 as well as a :py:class:`weaver.cli.WeaverClient` to allow simplified interactions through shell calls or Python scripts.

-This offers to the user methods to use file references (e.g.: local :term:`CWL` :term:`Application Package` definition) to rapidly generate the corresponding :ref:`Deploy`, :term:`Describe`, :term:`Execute` requests and any other operation described in :ref:`proc_operations` section.
+This offers to the user methods to use file references (e.g.: local :term:`CWL` :term:`Application Package` definition) to rapidly generate the corresponding :ref:`Deploy`, :ref:`Describe`, :ref:`Execute` requests and any other operation described in :ref:`proc_operations` section.

 Following are the detail of the :term:`CLI`.